hypo69/hypo/pytest/gemini - set 1/en/suppliers/cdata/graber.md

 # Test case for grab_page with a missing function (edge case)
-# This demonstrates how to test for potential errors in the logic
+# This demonStartes how to test for potential errors in the logic
 # and potential issues calling other methods (e.g., raising an exception when another method fails).
 def test_grab_page_missing_function(graber, mock_driver):
     # Mock the necessary functions for test purposes